Policies and Appeals

 The term of the first suspension is one semester.

-We extend students previously on probation the option of avoiding academic suspension through completing an Academic Recovery Plan and form an Academic Success Team.
-To avoid suspension, we require students to create this plan the month following notification of suspension to stay enrolled in courses the next semester.
+Students previously on academic warning can avoid academic suspension one (1) time by completing the Academic Recovery Plan and forming an Academic Success Team.
+We require students to create this plan the month following notification of suspension to stay enrolled in courses the next semester.

 *An NC earned under the COVID-19 Grading Policy does not count as failed.